A Brief History of Debian

 Setting Up a Sudo

 By default, Debian sets up a separate root account for administrative tasks, but you can also set up sudo.
-This means that you or a team of admins won’t have to know your root password.
-Debian automatically sets up sudo when you install a desktop, but you’ll have added yourself to the “sudo” group in order to use it.
+This means that you or a team of admins won't have to know your root password.
+Debian automatically sets up sudo when you install a desktop, but you'll need to add yourself to the "sudo" group in order to use it.

 You have a wide range of choices available for server software.
 All of the major server projects are available: Apache, MySQL, MariaDB, PostgreSQL, and so on are all just an apt-get away.
 If you install a server program in Debian, the system will start it for you and automatically configure it to start at boot time.

-For $6.00Interserver offers a VPS plan starting at 25 gigabytes and one terabyte of transfers per month.
+For $6.00, InterServer offers a VPS plan starting at 30 gigabytes and one terabyte of transfers per month.
 Our users rated this host five stars out of five.
 This provider guarantees an uptime of 99.9%.
 The downside of a VPS hosting account is that a lot of the uptime depends on what you do on your server.
-If you misconfigure something that takes your server offline, that’s your fault.
+If you misconfigure something that takes your server offline, that's your fault.

 Liquid Web is another company specializing in cloud-based solutions like VPS.
-The company promises 24/7 “heroic support” for its customers.
-Debian VPS plans start at $50 per month with 50 gigabytes of storage space and 5,000 gigabytes of transfer.
+The company promises 24/7 "heroic support" for its customers.
+Debian VPS plans start at $15 per month with 40 gigabytes of storage space and 10 terabytes of transfer.

 Points to Remember About Debian Hosting